rohitbrleaf/a-simple-neural-network/README.md

    we have predicted values from training samples and we have actual targets . compare the predicted value with actual targets and subtract it.
    -> predicted - target, this will give erros
   # cost ?
+   there are four types of cost function. they are :-
+   1: mean absolute error
+   2: mean sqaured error
+   3: binary cross entropy
+   4: categorical cross entropy

+   most used cost function used in linear regression is mean sqaured error
-    cost: sum of errors divided by targets
+    cost: sum of errors divided by length of targets